+Great blue heron

-Black duck flying Missisquoi refuge is one link in a chain of refuges for migratory birds that extends along the Atlantic Flyway between northern breeding grounds and southern wintering areas.
+Missisquoi refuge is one link in a chain of refuges for migratory birds that extends along the Atlantic Flyway between northern breeding grounds and southern wintering areas.
 The refuge provides important feeding, resting and breeding habitat for migratory birds, especially waterfowl, in the northern Lake Champlain section of the flyway.
 Refuge lands also protect the Shad Island great blue heron rookery, the largest colony in Vermont.

 Here, the Missisquoi River meanders through beds of wild rice and stands of wetland plants such as arrowhead, bulrush and wild celery.
 In addition to 5000 acres of natural marsh, the refuge includes 1,200 acres of managed wetlands formed by three impoundments.
 These pools are a mix of open water and rich stands of emergent plants, shrubs and wooded swamps that offer food and cover for waterfowl.
 While refuge waters attract waterfowl most of the year, peak use is in the fall, when thousands of ringnecked ducks feed with thousands of green-winged teal, black ducks and mallards.
 More than 20,000 ducks visit the refuge each year.

-Making the Most of Wildlife Habitat The management objectives of Missisquoi refuge are consistent with the objectives of the North American Waterfowl Management Plan, an international agreement by federal agencies, states, Canada and private groups to conserve, restore and enhance wetland habitat for waterfowl and other wetlanddependent migratory birds.
+Making the Most of Wildlife Habitat

+The management objectives of Missisquoi refuge are consistent with the objectives of the North American Waterfowl Management Plan, an international agreement by federal agencies, states, Canada and private n McCabe/s.c.s.

+Wood ducks

+groups to conserve, restore and enhance wetland habitat for waterfowl and other wetlanddependent migratory birds.

 A variety of habitat management practices are used at Missisquoi refuge to benefit wildlife.
-Examples are listed below.

 Water levels in refuge impoundments are manipulated to encourage the growth of waterfowl food and cover plants such as wild rice and buttonbush, while also providing good ground-nesting habitat for mallards, black ducks and teal.

+Although not as important as they were when wood duck populations were declining, nestboxes throughout the delta supplement natural cavities on the refuge for wood ducks, common goldeneyes and hooded mergansers.
+Poles and platforms for ospreys have also played an important role in the recent recovery of that population in Vermont.

-Nearly 200 nesting structures are located throughout the Missisquoi delta.
-These nestboxes, cones and cylinders are helping wood ducks, common goldeneyes, hooded mergansers and black ducks increase their numbers by supplementing natural nesting habitat.
-Haying, mowing and controlled burning are methods used by wildlife managers to keep open field from changing back to forest.
+Haying, mowing and controlled burning are methods used to keep open fields from changing back to forest.
 Many wildlife species benefit from these open field habitats.
-Waterfowl may nest in the grassy cover, while bobolinks, songbirds and small mammals that use open fields provide a food source for birds of prey such as rough-legged hawks.
-American kestrels and redtailed hawks.
-Maintaining a healthy diversity of habitats at Missisquoi refuge requires the control of exotic pest plants such as purple loosestrife and common reed grass.
+Waterfowl, bobolinks, and other grassland species use the grassy cover for nesting.
+Small mammals that use open fields provide a food source for birds of prev such as rough-legged hawks, American kestrels and northern harriers.

+Maintaining a healthy diversity of habitats at Missisquoi refuge requires the control of exotic pest plants such as water chestnut and Japanese knotweed.
 If left unchecked, these non-native plants would outcompete native plants and reduce the value of refuge wildlife habitat for migratory birds.

 Limited raccoon trapping is used to control predation on waterfowl and other ground-nesting birds.
 Trapping also helps protect waterfowl impoundment dikes from muskrat and woodchuck burrowing, and from erosion due to beaver-induced flooding.

-Enjoying the Refuge Signs protect visitors, wildlife, and habitat
+Enjoying the Refuge

+Signs protect visitors, wildlife, and habitat

-Wildlife Observation, Photography, and Hiking
+Wildlife Observation.
+Photography, and Hiking